 We have players from the U.S., Canada, Switzerland, Canada, Finland, Sweden, Russia.
 In the past, we have had players from Germany, the Czech Republic and Belarus, and of course Quebec, where French is the primary language.
 The players all learn to speak English well.

 I am personally fluent in Canadian English.

-I do know a little Russian and this year am trying to learn some Swedish.
+I do know a little Russian and am trying to learn some Swedish.

 What would surprise people most about caring for this team?